 After I was satisfied I did the best I could with that, I poured a can of SeaFoam into a Solo cup and placed the carburetor in it.

 Over the next couple of days, I let the carburetor soak while gently agitating it from time to time to make sure everything was being cleaned out.

 At the same time, I completely drained my lawnmower’s gas tank of old gas so it wouldn’t cause any more problems.

 After the carburetor was done soaking, I dried it off then let it air dry for a day.
 Finally, I put the lawnmower back together, put some new gas in the tank and pulled the starter cord.

 It was a miracle, my lawnmower started on the first try.
 Who knew starting a lawn mower after winter would be such a major task?

-How to Prevent Your Lawnmower From Having The Same Fate
+How to Prevent Your Lawnmower From Not Starting After Winter Storage

-So how am I going to avoid the same situation from happening again and how can you do the same?
+So how am I going to avoid having a lawn mower that won’t start after sitting and how can you do the same?
 There are a few things I’ll be doing to make sure this never happens again.

 Ethanol will gunk up your carburetor over time.
 Even though non-ethanol gasoline is more expensive, lawnmowers don’t use a ton of gas.
 The extra expense is well worth it.

 I now add fuel stabilizer and SeaFoam to my fuel as soon as I buy it, just in case it sits for a bit longer than intended.
 This should prevent the gas from going bad in my lawnmower over the season.